bevacqua/sektor/README.md

 Sektor lacks support for custom state-based selectors popularized by Sizzle, such as `:visible`, `:first`, and so on.

-While Sizzle fixes a few cross-browser incompatibilities by providing their own full-blown selection engine, Sektor doesn't.
+While [Sizzle][1] fixes a few cross-browser incompatibilities by providing their own full-blown selection engine, Sektor doesn't fix all of them.
 You can check the complete list of cross-browser incompatibilities Sizzle fixes [in their source code][6].

+Sektor _does_ correct the behavior in `.querySelectorAll` [for context-rooted queries][7].

 ##### Features I'm glad are missing